bkager/Tiny-node-cookbook/informational-importing-and-exporting-from-modules.md

 * Node supports both CommonJS and ES6 modules.
 * You have to tell Node which type of module you're using with file extensions or a "type" property in package.json.
 * There are multiple syntaxes you can use with both module types.
+* ES6 modules can import from CommonJS modules using their regular syntax.
+* Importing into CommonJS modules from ES6 modules requires special syntax.

 &nbsp;